rjendoubi/cdw-2023/README.md

 … should give the contents of the emp\_all table, which only has a couple of lines of data.

-For the next step we will switch to the UI of Atlas, the CDP component responsible for metadata management and governance: in the Cloudera Data Warehouse *Overview* UI, select your Virtual Warehouse to highlight the associated Database Catalog.
-Click on the three-dot menu of this DB catalog and select “Open Atlas” in the associated pop-up menu:
+For the next step we will switch to the UI of Atlas, the CDP component responsible for metadata management and governance.

+In the Cloudera Data Warehouse *Overview* UI, select your Virtual Warehouse to highlight the associated _Database Catalog_ in the adjacent column.
+Click on the three-dot menu of this DB catalog and select "Open Atlas" in the associated pop-up menu:

 ![](images/Aspose.Words.10bb90cf-0d99-47f3-a995-23ef2b90be86.006.png)

 This should open the Atlas UI.
 CDP comes with a newer, improved user interface which can be enabled through the “Switch to Beta UI” link on the bottom right side of the screen.
 Do this now.

 The Atlas UI has a left column which lists the Entities, Classifications, Business Metadata and Glossaries that belong to your CDP Environment.

 ![](images/Aspose.Words.10bb90cf-0d99-47f3-a995-23ef2b90be86.007.png)